Axl31/time-series-forecasting/examples/national-stock-exchange/README.md

 This example focuses on forecasting stock prices using historical time series data from the **National Stock Exchange of India Ltd. (NSE)**.
 The main goal is to leverage recurrent neural networks (RNNs), including **LSTM** and **GRU**, to predict future stock prices and evaluate model performance using **Root Mean Squared Error (RMSE)**.

 ### Dataset
-The dataset is publicly available on Kaggle: [National Stock Exchange Time Series](https://www.kaggle.com/datasets/atulanandjha/national-stock-exchange-time-series)
+The dataset is publicly available on Kaggle: [National Stock Exchange Time Series](https://www.kaggle.com/datasets/atulanandjha/national-stock-exchange-time-series).
+Download the CSV files and place them in a folder named `data`.

 **Context:**
 The NSE is one of the largest stock exchanges in India, established in 1992 in Mumbai.
 It was the first demutualized electronic exchange in India and launched screen-based trading in 1994.
 NSE introduced index futures and online trading, becoming the country’s largest exchange by turnover.